top of page

 • Strategic partnerships

-Projects with strong upcoming catalysts often see both adoption and price momentum.
+Strong catalysts can drive both adoption and price momentum.

-• Define your entry range and invalidation level.
+• Define your entry range and invalidation point

-• Decide your allocation (1–5% is common for new projects).
+• Decide allocation (often 1–5% for new projects)

-• Reevaluate weekly to see if your thesis still holds.
+• Reassess weekly to confirm your thesis still holds

 • Circulating supply is growing sustainably